Who's in and who's out? A case study of multimodal CLIP-filtering in DataComp: Approach

 Many large datasets, including multimodal datasets like CommonPool, contain little or no metadata about the people used in generating their data, which can include people in images, the authors of text, or patients whose medical records comprise a dataset.
 This makes auditing datasets and their downstream uses for disparate treatment along certain characteristics, like gender, race, and age, a challenging task.
 Because CommonPool does not contain demographic metadata, we cannot directly audit CLIP-filtering along these axes.
 Instead, we attempt to audit CLIP-filtering's interaction with \textit{imputed} demographic information, using existing models to evaluate filtering bias.

-In this manner, we infer demographic group or geographic region across multiple modalities in the CommonPool dataset: from the text content, the image content, and the source URL of the sample.
+We determine demographic group or geographic region across multiple modalities in the CommonPool dataset: from the text content, the image content, and the source URL of the sample.
 As described in \Cref{sec:demographic_group}, this includes methods such as searching for mentions of keywords relating to demographic identity or applying an external face attribution predictor.
-We emphasize these findings \textit{do not represent behavior of this filtering according to true demographics}; instead, they reveal how filtering interacts with imputed demographic attributes.
-We elaborate on the limitations of imputed demographics in \Cref{sec:approach:limits}.
-Findings here still have broad implications, as imputed demographics can correlate, although imperfectly, with socially salient populations \citep{elliott2009using}.
+Due to the sample size considered, we separate our analysis by modality, despite a sample containing both image and text, and leave the image-text intersection for follow-up work.
+We emphasize these findings \textit{do not represent behavior of filtering according to true demographics}; instead, they reveal how filtering interacts with imputed demographic attributes.
+While we elaborate on the limitations of imputed demographics in \Cref{sec:approach:limits}, findings here still have broad implications, as imputed demographics can correlate, although imperfectly, with socially salient populations \citep{elliott2009using}.